Guardian of the Ensembles: Introducing Pairwise Adversarially Robust Loss for Resisting Adversarial Attacks in DNN Ensembles: Experimental Evaluation

+\textbf{Evaluation Configurations: } We consider two standard architectures Resnet20 and WideResnet28-10 for creating our ensembles.
+Each ensemble is a set of three sub-models of the same architecure\footnote{We select 3 sub-models to compare PARL with related methods, most of which use 3 sub-models.
+PARL is scalable for larger ensemble sizes.}.
+We consider CIFAR-10 and CIFAR-100, standard image classification datasets for our evaluation.
+We consider four previously proposed countermeasures to compare the performance of PARL.
+We denote $ENS_{ADP}$, $ENS_{GAL}$, $ENS_{TRS}$, $ENS_{DVERGE}$, and $ENS_{EIO}$ to be the ensembles trained with the methods proposed in~\cite{DBLP:conf/icml/PangXDCZ19},~\cite{DBLP:journals/corr/abs-1901-09981},~\cite{DBLP:conf/nips/YangZDIGTWB020}, \cite{DBLP:conf/nips/YangLXZCZRZL21}, and ~\cite{DBLP:conf/aaai/0003NY023}, respectively.
+The ensemble trained with PARL is denoted as $ENS_{PARL}$. $ENS_U$ is the baseline ensemble model.

+We use \textit{Adam optimization} to train all the ensembles with adaptive learning rate starting from $0.001$.
+We dynamically generate an augmented dataset using random shifts, flips and crops to train both CIFAR-10 and CIFAR-100.
+We use $\gamma = 0.25$ as it provided best clean and robust accuracy trade-off (cf. Sec.~\ref{sec:ablation_study}), and \textit{categorical crossentropy} loss for $\mathcal{J}_{\mathcal{M}_i}(\cdot)$ for $ENS_{PARL}$ (ref.
+Equation~(\ref{eq:parl})).
+All ensembles are trained using two GPU servers: Intel Xeon CPU@2.30GHz with 16GB NVIDIA Tesla P100 GPU and Intel Xeon CPU@2.40GHz with 48GB NVIDIA A40.

+We evaluate PARL, considering the same attacks as most recent defense EIO~\cite{DBLP:conf/aaai/0003NY023}.
+For black-box transfer attack, we use the following attacks: (1) PGD with momentum and three random starts~\cite{DBLP:conf/iclr/MadryMSTV18}; (2) M-DI$^2$-FGSM~\cite{DBLP:conf/cvpr/XieZZBWRY19}; and (3) SGM~\cite{DBLP:conf/iclr/Wu0X0M20}.
+The iterative steps are set to 100 with step size of $\epsilon$/5.
+We use $\epsilon$ = \{0.01, 0.02, 0.03, 0.04, 0.05, 0.06, 0.07\} for generating AE of different strengths\footnote{We use majority voting as final ensemble decision for PARL.
+Hence, we use majority attack~\cite{DBLP:journals/corr/abs-2011-14031} for all adversarial attacks on PARL ensembles.}.
+We report the robust accuracy in all-or-nothing manner, meaning a sample is said to be correctly classified if all of its adversarial samples using different attack methods are correctly classified.

-The primary objective of PARL is to increase the diversity among all the classifiers within an ensemble.
-In order to analyze the diversity of different classifiers trained using PARL, we use Linear Central Kernel Alignment (CKA) analysis proposed by~\citet{DBLP:conf/icml/Kornblith0LH19}.
-The CKA metric, which lies between $[0, 1]$, measures the similarity between decision boundaries represented by a pair of neural networks.
-A higher CKA value between two neural networks indicates a significant similarity in decision boundary representations, which implies good transferability of adversarial examples.
-We present an analysis on layer-wise CKA values for each pair of classifiers within the ensemble $ENS_{\mathcal{U}}$ and $ENS_{PARL}$ trained with CIFAR-10 and CIFAR-100 in Figure~\ref{fig:cka_cifar} to show the effect of PARL on diversity.
+\textbf{Analysing the Diversity: } PARL aims to increase the diversity among all classifiers within an ensemble.
+To analyze the diversity of different classifiers trained using PARL, we use Linear Central Kernel Alignment (CKA) analysis~\cite{DBLP:conf/icml/Kornblith0LH19}.
+The CKA metric $\in [0, 1]$ measures similarity between decision boundaries represented by a pair of neural networks.
+A higher CKA indicates a significant similarity in decision boundary representations, which implies good transferability of AE.
+We present an analysis on layer-wise CKA for each pair of classifiers within $ENS_{\mathcal{U}}$ and $ENS_{PARL}$ trained with CIFAR-10 on Resnet20 and WideResnet28-10 architectures in Fig.~\ref{fig:cka_cifar} to show the effect of PARL on diversity.
+We enforce diversity among all classifiers in $ENS_{PARL}$ for the first six convolution layers.
+We chose six layers as it provides better robust accuracy compared to other number of layers as shown in next subsection.
+We highlight the selected convolution layers for PARL in blue.
+There are intermediate layers between convolution layers as well such as batch-normalization and activation function.